quiltedhills/htfc3-kubejs_patches/README.md

 • Changed recipe for sand casts <br/>
 • Fixed tooltip error for Supplementaries bellows <br/>
 • Fixed language keys for the Tanned Hide barrel recipes <br/>
+• Fix renaming for some coffee items not applying correctly <br/>
+• Made Masa recipes use the mixing bowl instead of a crafting grid <br/>